How to Start Shooting RAW on Android Devices and Why it's Much More Powerful.

 - Ilość komentarzy

-Anyone who has spent some time around digital cameras or browsed through photo forums the likes of Instagram, Flickr or 500px have probably heard of the term “RAW image file” A .RAW format file is the preferred file format for professional photographers, enthusiasts, hobbyists or anyone who likes to have more room to play with adjustments when editing photos in photoshop lightroom or any other equivalent program.
+Anyone who has spent some time around digital cameras or browsed through photo forums the likes of Instagram, Flickr or 500px, have probably heard of the term “RAW image file” The .RAW format file is the preferred file format for professional photographers, enthusiasts, hobbyists or anyone who likes to have more room to play with adjustments when editing photos in Photoshop, Lightroom or any other equivalent program.

 Start shooting in .RAW with your Android Smartphone or Tablet

-Most android devices released since Androids Lollipop 5.0 in October 2014 will have support for the Camera raw file format.
+Most Android devices released since Android Lollipop 5.0 in October 2014, will have support for the Camera raw file format.
 To make sure your device is able to shoot in raw you will first have to check if it supports Camera2 API (this can be done with a simple Google search).
 It is worth noting Camera2 API is far more commonly found on mid to high-end devices even after Lollipop 5.0.

 Note: Camera2 API cannot be added via an app.
 So if your phone doesn't support this, then shooting in RAW will not be an option.

-To shoot in .raw you will have to download a special camera app that enables your phone to save to the correct format.
-(On some newer models of android the default camera will allow shooting in .raw.
+To shoot in .raw, you will have to download a special camera app that enables your phone to save images in the correct format.
+(On some newer models of Android, the default camera will allow shooting in .raw.
 It is worth double checking before Downloading) Android raw files will be saved to the device with a .DNG extension, this is still an Adobe RAW format.
-To open the file, you will need specialist software that is compatible with the specific RAW format you're using.
+To open the file, you will need special software that is compatible with the specific RAW format you're using.
 Photoshop and Lightroom are two popular choices and will open all .raw files, so long as you are running the latest version of Camera Raw.

-Once you have checked if your phone is compatible with Camera2 API and Raw format files you will be able to browse Google play store for Camera apps that accommodate this feature.
+Once you have checked if your phone is compatible with Camera2 API and Raw format files, you will be able to browse the Google Play Store for Camera apps that accommodate this feature.
 Some of the most popular ones available for download are listed below.